arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

   we write wrappers and adapters to work around the incompatibility.

 - We often assume function application is dumb.
-  It just passes a value to the next function, and we are happy with that.
-There are few exceptions: indeed, design patterns like Decorator are a way to add some logic to method calls.
+  It just passes a value to the next function, doing nothing else meanwhile, and we are happy with that.
+There are few exceptions: indeed, design patterns like Decorator and Aspect Oriented Programming are a way to add some logic to method calls.

 The farest we go with making things intentionally incompatible and